sauerbraten/jsonfile/README.md

-# JSONconf
+# JSONfile

-This is a Go package to easily parse JSON configuration files into Go structs (or other types).
+This is a Go package to easily parse commented JSON files into Go structs (or other types).

 ## Usage

 Get the package:

-	$ go get github.com/sauerbraten/jsonconf
+	$ go get github.com/sauerbraten/jsonfile

 Import the package:

 	import (
-		"github.com/sauerbraten/jsonconf"
+		"github.com/sauerbraten/jsonfile"
 	)

 ## Example

-Write your configuration file (for example `config.json`) as a JSON object, like this (this is just an example of what a webserver configuration could look like):
+Write your commented JSON file (for example `config.json`) as a JSON object, like this (this is just an example of what a webserver configuration could look like):

 	{
 		// address to listen on